 - There are very fewer trekkers in winter seasons so; you will get to enjoy the trek without any crowd and disturbances.

-- You can have the beautiful experience with solitude with nature.
+- You can have a beautiful experience with solitude with nature.

 - You can find the lodges and hotels very quickly as this is the off-season plus you can get special treatment.

 - Sometimes you might have to wait for a few days to catch a flight from Lukla to Kathmandu in months flooded by trekkers.
 In January, the tickets will be available in plenty.